 What’s interesting about the bystander experiments is that in many cases, all it takes is for one person to intervene, and suddenly others follow suit.
 You’ve probably experienced this before.
-Someone falls on the street, and after one person starts helping you suddenly have a crowd of strangers gathered round, competing on who has more first aid training.
+For example, a stranger falls on the street.
+Some time can pass without reaction, but as soon as one person gets involved you soon have a crowd of strangers gathered round, competing on who has more first aid training.

 When enough people are seen getting involved, a social contract is formed; signalling that we’ve collectively decided the problem is worth doing something about, and that everyone should pull their weight.